-ESU: Mid-Columbia River Steelhead
+ESU: Mid-Columbia River Steelhead ISRP Final Recommendation:

-ISRP Recommendation: Do not fund.
-No revision requested.
+Do not fund.
+A response was not requested.
 This is not tied directly enough to the Kelt RFS.

 The ISRP notes however that this is a very well written and technically qualified proposal that may produce an important technique (microarray analysis) in the genetic studies of steelhead and other fishes.
-The proposal did outline an interaction with the kelt reconditioning study in the Yakima basin, included a proof of principle of this technique by comparing it directly with DNA micro-satellite studies, and a goal to transfer this technology to regional laboratories.
+The proposal did outline an interaction with the kelt reconditioning study in the Yakima basin, included a proof of principle of this technique by comparing it directly with DNA microsatellite studies, and a goal to transfer this technology to regional laboratories.
 New tools that could allow researchers to more finely resolve genetic variation between individuals and populations will continue to be important, but this tool may not be necessary or available in the timeframe to address these RPA issues associated with reproductive success.